Skip to main content

 Jessica Alba | Alexandra Wyman/WireImage

-Alba wasn’t just satisfied with being an actor while pursuing work in the film industry, she wanted to be a leading lady as well.
-But initially, she was told she didn’t have the traditional physical qualifications often seen in usual female leads.
-Because of her unique appearance at the time, she asserted that studio heads weren’t sure what kinds of roles suited her.
+Alba wasn’t satisfied with being an actor while pursuing work in the film industry; she wanted to be a leading lady.
+Initially, she was told she didn’t have the traditional physical qualifications to be cast as a female lead.
+Because of her unique appearance at the time, the Honey star asserted that studio heads weren’t sure which roles suited her.

 But she admitted those responses only further encouraged her to achieve her dreams.

-Her persistence paid off, as Alba led many projects that became commercial and critical hits over time.
-Although it only lasted two seasons, the television series Dark Angel showcased Alba’s ability to lead her own series.
-Additionally, films like Fantastic Four, Sin City, and others saw her leading features that became box-office successes.
-But even after making considerable progress in the film industry, Alba still felt Hollywood was limiting her opportunities.
+Her persistence paid off.
+Alba led many projects that became commercial and critical hits over time.
+Although it only lasted two seasons, the TV series Dark Angel showcased Alba’s ability to lead a series.
+Films like Fantastic Four and Sin City saw her in star roles that became box-office successes.
+Even after making considerable progress in the film industry, Alba still felt Hollywood was limiting her opportunities.

 “Everyone wants to categorize you and pigeonhole you.
-I’m half Latin, but I grew up in the States, and I can’t get roles playing a Latina because I don’t speak Spanish,” Alba once told Elle.
+I’m half Latin.
+But I grew up in the States, and I can’t get roles playing a Latina because I don’t speak Spanish,” Alba once told Elle.
 ‘And I didn’t want to be the best friend, or the promiscuous girl, or the maid, because those stereotypes still exist with Latin roles.
 I wanted to be a leading lady.
-And I thought that because I have brown skin shouldn’t make any difference.
+And I thought that because I have brown skin, it shouldn’t make any difference.
 Why should only Aryan-looking girls be that girl?”

 Alba illustrated her point by naming the only women of color she believed could greenlight movies.